-- Credit MIX – if you have taken different types of loans such as Auto loan, personal loan, home loan, etc., More the varieties of loan that you have taken better is the score
+- Credit MIX – if you have taken different types of loans such as Auto loan, personal loan, home loan, etc., The more the varieties of loan that you have taken better is the score

-- Advantages of a good CIBIL Score is that better Score (775 to 900) means loans with cheaper interest rates and faster approval
+- The advantages of a good CIBIL Score is that better Score (775 to 900) means loans with cheaper interest rates and faster approval

-- Disadvantages of a bad CIBIL Score is that Lower Score (300 – 775) means delayed approvals or rejection of loans
+- The disadvantages of a bad CIBIL Score is that Lower Score (300 – 775) means delayed approvals or rejection of loans

 - 750+ is a good CIBIL Score